porsche-design-system/porsche-design-system/packages/components-js/src/components/layout/grid/grid.code.md

 #### Safe Zone

-Enabling the `safe-zone` property defines the outer spacings between the content area and the left and right screen sides, as well as centering its content.
+Enabling the `safe-zone` property defines the outer spacings between the content area and the left and right screen sides, as well as centering its content and setting a max-width.

 <Playground>
   <p-grid class="example-grid" safe-zone="true">